 Asprovalta is located in Strumica Gulf, and has about 40000 inhabitants in the winter and about 200000 in the summer.
 There are two biggest towns in the center of the bay, Asprovalta and Stavros.

 Asprovalta is the largest city in the region.
-The bay is 40km long and extends from Asprovalta over Ofrinia to Stavros.

-Asprovalta is located about 80km away from Kavala, as well as from Thessaloniki, just 8km from Stavros and 500m from Nea Vrasna.
-It's one of the most developed tourist sites in northern Greece.
-The town has about 300 different shops, boutiques and souvenir shops and over 100 restaurants and taverns.
+It's about 80km away from Kavala and Thessaloniki, just 8km from Stavros and 500m from Nea Vrasna.
+It's one of the most developed tourist sites in northern Greece, with about 300 different stores, boutiques and souvenir shops and over 100 restaurants and taverns.

-Asprovalta is a quiet resort ideal for families with children, but also great for young people because it offers rich night life and entertainment.
+Asprovalta is a quiet resort ideal for families with children, but also great for young people because it offers rich nightlife and entertainment.
 Beach chairs and umbrellas are free with purchased drink or coffee.

 The biggest crowd is in August when the Greeks use collective vacation and at this time sea gets a little fuzzy.
 Otherwise, the beach in Asprovalta is repeatedly awarded the Blue Flag.